 Goal Driven Counseling is a group private practice where our mission is to support teens and adults who are experiencing challenging education, career, and life transitions completely online through secure video conferencing.
 We fulfill our mission through individual counseling as well as community-based workshops on various mental health topics.
 All levels of college students are a huge focus for us.
 The transition to and persisting through college has different levels and layers of challenges.
 People assume that when you do well academically, that you’re doing well overall and that’s not true.
 Statistics have shown that college students are struggling with the highest levels of anxiety, suicidal thoughts, depression, and chronic stress.
 Due to this, I developed the Goal Driven College Tour; on-site educational workshops designed to promote mental and emotional readiness for college-bound and current college students as they persist towards their post-secondary goals.

-Find Melissa’s CE course, Clinical+Tech: The Evolution of Tele-mental Health, at SimplePractice Learning
+Find Melissa’s CE course, Telehealth: Getting Started, at SimplePractice Learning

 This blog was prepared by its author in their personal capacity.
 The views and opinions expressed in this blog are those of the author and do not necessarily reflect the official policy or position of any other agency, organization, employer, or company.
 The primary purpose of this blog is to educate and inform.
 This blog does not constitute medical, legal, or other professional advice or services.
 The author and the blog are not to be held responsible for misuse, reuse, recycled and cite and/or uncited copies of content within this blog by others.